The Exceptional Set in Goldbach's Problem with two Chen Primes: Notation and structure

 \subsection{Sieve definitions}

 As seen in the chain of inequalities following~\eqref{eq_outline1}, pre- and main-sieves play a crucial role in proving Theorem~\ref{MT1} and they will appear throughout the paper.
-We now introduce relevant definitions and notation and give a short motivation for the underlying reasons.
+We now introduce relevant definitions and notation and give some motivation.

 Generalising the notion of the Cram\'er model, for $P,Q\geq 2$, we define a normalised indicator for integers with no prime factor in the interval $[Q,P)$ as

 Thus

 With this normalisation, by the fundamental lemma of the sieve~\cite[Lemma 6.8]{cribro}, for $N\geq P$ we have